Box 3 Guide

 The Dutch government had previously been able to parry the social demand for taxation based on actual rather than deemed returns with technical arguments.
 However, now the government has to come up with concrete proposals for a taxation system based on actual returns.
 In addition, the Dutch cabinet had to offer legal redress to the taxpayers who had been duped.

-Restoration of rights and bridging regime
+Legal redress and bridging regime

-Tax on actual returns
+Proposal tax on actual returns

-On September 8, 2023, the outgoing cabinet published the proposal ‘Wet werkelijk rendement box 3’ ('Actual Return Box 3 Act') for consultation.
+On September 8, 2023, the cabinet published the proposal ‘Wet werkelijk rendement box 3’ ('Actual Return Box 3 Act') for consultation.
+On June 14, 2024, it forwarded an amended bill to the Council of State for advice on June 14, 2024.
 The main rule of this design of the new box 3 system is to tax actual returns according to an asset accumulation system.
+This means that both income, such as interest and rent, and changes in value are subject to taxation annually.
+For some assets, there is an exception to this, and tax is only levied when a capital gain is actually realized (such as when selling real estate).
 The proposed system should come into effect on January 1, 2027.
-However, it is up to a subsequent cabinet to submit the final bill for a new Box 3 system based on actual returns.

 Follow us